DataDog/datadog-agent/docs/dogstatsd/configuration.md

 ## `dogstatsd_buffer_size`

-The `dogstatsd_buffer_size` parameter is configuring two things in Dogstatsd:
+The `dogstatsd_buffer_size` parameter configures two things in Dogstatsd:

 * How many bytes must be read each time the socket is read
 * How many bytes maximum the PacketAssembler should put into one packet